velexi-research/VLXI-Cookiecutter-Research/README.md

 blog article ["Jupyter Notebook Best Practices for Data Science"][whitmore-2016] by Jonathan Whitmore.

-Features include:
+### Features

-* support for common research workflows (for both individuals and teams);
+* Support for common research workflows (for both individuals and teams)

-* a directory structure that organizes and separates different components of research data, exploration/experimentation (e.g., Jupyter notebooks), documentation (e.g., reports, references), and software (e.g., custom functions and test code);
+* A directory structure that organizes and separates different components of research data, exploration/experimentation (e.g., Jupyter notebooks), documentation (e.g., reports, references), and software (e.g., custom functions and test code)

-* automatic generation of HTML and pure code versions of Jupyter notebooks to facilitate review of both (1) research results and (2) implementation;
+* Automatic generation of HTML and pure code versions of Jupyter notebooks to facilitate review of both (1) research results and (2) implementation

-* Git and DVC integration to encourage code and data version control;
+* Git and DVC integration to encourage code and data version control

-* inclusion of [FastDS][fastds] to reduce common errors that arise when Git and DVC are used separately;

-* Python package and dependency management using [Poetry][python-poetry];
+* Python package and dependency management using [Poetry][python-poetry]

-* default Python packages for data and experiment management, interactive work environments, and code quality;
+* Default Python packages for data and experiment management, interactive work environments, and code quality

+  * [MLflow Tracking][mlflow-tracking] to encourage good scientific record keeping habits

+  * [FastDS][fastds] to reduce common errors that arise when Git and DVC are used separately

-* support for Julia; and
+* Support for Julia

-* directory-based shell (and Python) environment isolation for systems with `direnv` installed.
+* Directory-based shell (and Python) environment isolation for systems with `direnv` installed

 ### 1.1.
 Repository Contents